Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Assume equality of two static definitions.
 The first one is abstract, the second one is typically not.
 The second one must be of the same sort or of a more general sort than the first one.
-It is used to state the equality between an abstract definition and a concret implementation of it.
+It is used to state the equality between an abstract definition and a concrete implementation of it.

 The equality is scoped, outside the scope where it is declared, it is not visible.
 It can be pulled from another scope using `REASSUME_DECL`.

-The requirement of being of the same or more general sort, implies as an example, a boxed abstract type can only be implemented by a boxed concret type.
+The requirement of being of the same or more general sort, implies as an example, a boxed abstract type can only be implemented by a boxed concrete type.

 Example: